-Free TEAS® English Flashcards to Help You Study Smarter
+Free ATI TEAS® English Flashcards to Help You Study Smarter

 You need to be extremely comfortable with 4 types of sentences:

 What do I mean by extremely comfortable?
 Well, it means you can recognize these sentences and that you know how to punctuate them correctly.

 In particular, you’ll need to know how commas, semicolons, coordinating conjunctions, and subordinating conjunctions work (or don’t work) in these sentence types.

 Yup.
 That’s a lot of grammar terms!
 But you gotta know them and how to use ’em.

 You’ll also need to know about sentences with quotation marks.
 You’ll want to know how to create a sentence with a quotation that uses a comm, a quotation that uses a colon, or a quotation that uses “that.”
 The rules are different depending on which punctuation mark you use.